 Frequencies.
 If the frequency of cases is equally distributed, and the values are close together, a Select Case is better.
 The performance difference in most situations is small.

 Tip: It is often the best approach to just use whatever syntax form is clearest.

-The Select Case statement in the VB.NET language provides an optimized way of selecting from several constant cases.
+A summary.
+The Select Case statement optimizes selection from several constant cases.
 This special syntax form can be used to test a variable against several constant values.